HealthDet4ChronicDisease/HDCD/docs/functional_specification.md

 ## Use Cases

 **1.What is the trend of binge drinking actions across the United states?
 How does that different across each state in the US?**
-- The user is expected to explore the variables in the datasets and take use of the plot_longitudinal_change function to visualize the change of rate or credence.
-The goal is to identify new patterns and formulate them as questions.
-When the user does not have a specific region of interest to start, users can try plot_geomap function and select variables of interest to visualize the distributional differences across the US.
+- The user is expected to explore the variables in the dataset and use the `plot_longitudinal_change` function to visualize the change of rate or credence.
+The goal is to identify new patterns and formulate questions and/or hypotheses.
+When the user does not have a specific region of interest to start, users can try the `plot_geomap` function and select variables of interest to visualize the distributional differences across the US.
-- We expect the user to utilize these interactive visualization tools to explore the dataset and identify their interesting formulating research questions and hypotheses.
+- We expect the user to utilize these interactive visualization tools for exploratory analysis and identify key variables of interest to formulate research questions and hypotheses.

-**2. What is associated with this [personal behavior], such as binge drinking, and what are some potential outcome of binge drinking?**
+**2. What is associated with this [personal behavior], such as binge drinking, and what are some potential outcome of [personal behavior]?**
-- The user is expected to perform some simple association analysis and utilize the plot_corr function to examine the correlation between variables of interest and outcomes.
-This step is a great initiation and crucial step to identify the association between variables and outcomes, as one established connection between red meat intake and colorectal cancer risk is revealed in this way.
+- The user is expected to perform simple association analyses and utilize the `plot_corr` function to examine the correlation between variables of interest and outcomes.
+This is a crucial, first step to establishing association between variables and outcomes.
+The association between red meat consumption and colorectal cancer risk was revealed in this way.
 - We expect the user to explore variables of interest and potential outcomes using this plot_corr function and taking care of data stratification and units to identify new patterns, and formalize insightful hypotheses.

 **3. What is the distribution of homelessness within the greater Seattle area and is there an association to mental health disorders?**